Like so many artists, I was working hard. Submitting, proposing, applying. But it seemed nothing was going my way and I was totally stressed.

 And today, it’s my mantra.

 Maybe you’ve also had an exhibition of your work with high expectations of sales and critical acclaim?
 And when those expectations weren’t met, you used the experience to turn against yourself.
 You used words like failure, disappointment, not good enough.

 We’ve all been there.

 But I’ve also witnessed what’s on the other side.

 Someone sees the show and remembers it.
 They tell a friend who works as a curator and a few years later, those pieces are going to a museum.
 It’s a good thing they didn’t sell because now their value has greatly increased.

 The point is you never know what door is going to open.
 Allow the universe the space to do its magic.
 Don’t curse what may well turn out to be a blessing.

-And when it all gets too much, when life has you against the ropes and you can’t stop the tears, do what I do: share some chocolate with an Angel.
+And when it all gets too much, when life has you against the ropes and you can’t stop the tears, do what I do: call an Angel.

 I would love to stay in touch.
 Please join my mailing list today. (free gifts included!)